mailysvh/Pokedex/README.md

 ![Pokedex Demo Image](PokedexApp.jpg)

 ## Description:
-**Pokemon Showcase Application with AngularJS:**
+**Pokemon Showcase Application with Angular:**

 List and details, with PokeAPI

-> This a basic practice project for my AngularJS course.
+> This a basic practice project for my Angular course.

 ## Objective: